top of page

 Given the little care Dorne and the Dornish are given in HBO's Game of Thrones compared to their A Song of Ice and Fire source-material counterparts, a series where they take prominence and centrefold may be what fans of the exotic and powerful House have been waiting years for.

 As per their last update on the spin-off, Deadline reported that writer Amanda Segel is currently in place to pen the series.
 Writer Brian Helgeland recently stated he was also attached to writing the show and had met with author George R.R.
 Martin himself, who approved of his idea for the show; however, it was not picked up by HBO.
-More updates on the series development will come eventually, for now, we wait.
+However, on June 11 2024, author George R.R.
+Martin took to his blog to state that a script for shows pilot is currently being developed:

 ANIMATED PRODUCTIONS: